Alphabet Inc. (NASDAQ:GOOGL) Stock Holdings Reduced by Waratah Capital Advisors Ltd.

 NASDAQ GOOGL opened at $2,938.33 on Friday.
 The company has a 50 day simple moving average of $2,901.80 and a 200-day simple moving average of $2,749.64.
 The company has a debt-to-equity ratio of 0.06, a current ratio of 2.98 and a quick ratio of 2.96.
 The firm has a market capitalization of $1.95 trillion, a price-to-earnings ratio of 28.30, a price-to-earnings-growth ratio of 1.03 and a beta of 1.07.
 Alphabet Inc. has a 52-week low of $1,696.10 and a 52-week high of $3,019.33.

 GOOGL has been the subject of a number of research reports.
-Truist Securities lifted their target price on shares of Alphabet from $3,100.00 to $3,400.00 and gave the stock a “buy” rating in a research report on Wednesday, October 27th.
+Morgan Stanley lifted their target price on shares of Alphabet from $3,000.00 to $3,200.00 and gave the stock an “overweight” rating in a research report on Tuesday, November 2nd.
 JMP Securities boosted their price objective on shares of Alphabet from $3,100.00 to $3,300.00 and gave the company a “market perform” rating in a research report on Wednesday, October 27th.
-Wells Fargo & Company reissued an “overweight” rating and issued a $3,400.00 price objective (up previously from $3,100.00) on shares of Alphabet in a research report on Wednesday, October 27th.
-Wedbush boosted their price objective on shares of Alphabet from $3,424.00 to $3,530.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
-Finally, Stifel Nicolaus boosted their price objective on shares of Alphabet from $3,000.00 to $3,200.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
+Oppenheimer boosted their price objective on shares of Alphabet from $3,000.00 to $3,500.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
+Tigress Financial boosted their price objective on shares of Alphabet from $3,185.00 to $3,540.00 and gave the company a “strong-buy” rating in a research report on Friday, December 3rd.
+Finally, Monness Crespi & Hardt boosted their price objective on shares of Alphabet from $3,500.00 to $3,660.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
 Four equities research analysts have rated the stock with a hold rating, thirty-seven have given a buy rating and one has issued a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, Alphabet has an average rating of “Buy” and a consensus price target of $3,206.38.

 Alphabet Profile